Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular Lattice

-\paragraph{Conclusions} We have studied the dynamical properties of ordered and candidate spin liquid phases in the triangular lattice.
+\paragraph{Conclusions} We have studied the dynamical properties of ordered and candidate spin-liquid phases in the triangular lattice.
 We find excellent agreement between the time evolution and the quasiparticle ansatz.
-In the ordered phase, we observe the avoided decay of the lowest magnon-branch previously shown to occur in an anisotropic Heisenberg model \cite{Verresen2019}.
-In the candidate QSL phase, our numerical MPS results for the Heisenberg model on a cylinder also show good agreement with the results obtained from variational Monte-Carlo simulations~\cite{Becca2019}, where the gapless $U(1)$ Dirac spin liquid nature of the ground state is assumed.
+In the ordered phase, we observe the avoided decay of the lowest magnon branch previously shown to occur in an anisotropic Heisenberg model \cite{Verresen2019}.
+In the candidate QSL phase, our numerical MPS results for the Heisenberg model on a cylinder show good agreement with the results obtained from variational Monte Carlo simulations~\cite{Becca2019}, where the gapless $U(1)$ Dirac spin-liquid nature of the ground state is assumed.
 Given that the method we apply does not depend on any previous knowledge or assumptions on the wave function of the ground state, this validates the variational $U(1)$ DSL approach.

 In closing, we would like to make the following observation.
-While the responses of the two phases can be visually quite distinct, see e.g.\ the broad features in the QSL in Fig.~\ref{fig:ssf}, the differences are perhaps overall less striking than one might have hoped for.
+While the responses of the two phases can be visually quite distinct, see, e.g., the broad features in the QSL in Fig.~\ref{fig:ssf}, the differences are perhaps overall less striking than one might have hoped for.
 Indeed, inspecting Figs.~\ref{fig:panel1} and \ref{fig:panel2} yields copious similarities between the two dynamical structure factors.
-This underlines the challenge inherent in discriminating proximate phases whose universal low-energy physics may be fundamentally distinct, but which may nonetheless harbour similar finite-time and short-distance correlations.
+This underlines the challenge inherent in discriminating proximate phases whose universal low-energy physics may be fundamentally distinct, but which may nonetheless harbor similar finite-time and short-distance correlations.
 Of course, if a reliably determined microscopic Hamiltonian for a material under consideration is available, our microscopic approach can be used for a direct {\it quantitative} validation of the correspondence between experimental results and theoretical interpretation.
 Absent this, it may very well be possible to account for salient finite-time and short-distance correlations from different starting points.
 That this should be the case of course is what makes the universal response so special by contrast; but in practice, this can pose a formidable challenge in the interpretation of experimental data.

-{\bf Note added:} While finalizing the current draft, we became aware of a similar work about the spectral function of different phases on the TLHAF \cite{Sherman2022}.
+\paragraph{Note added} While finalizing the current draft, we became aware of a similar work about the spectral function of different phases on the TLHAF \cite{Sherman2022}.